Annual Multi-trip

 Comparing quotes from several brands at once makes it easier to assess whether the price and features meet your needs.

-If you travel more than twice a year, an annual multi-trip policy can be a great money-saving option
+If you travel more than once or twice a year, an annual multi-trip policy can be cheaper than multiple single-trip policies, but you’ll need to check the maximum trip length to avoid gaps in cover.

 Choosing a higher excess can help reduce your premiums.
 However, if you do have to make a claim, you will have to pay more toward it.